nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ```
 Things To Note:
-> Priority must be high or low
+> Priority must be high or low.
 > Priority can be applied to other type of task or event by
-  adding this additional field “p/<PRIORITY>”
+  adding this additional field “p/<PRIORITY>”.
 > Priority will automatic be low if a task is added without
-  the field “p/<PRIORITY>”
+  the field “p/<PRIORITY>”.
 ```

 Examples: